coffee-cup/jakerunzer-com/src/pages/writing/running-ts-in-browser.md

 <Caption><a href="https://github.com/microsoft/TypeScript/wiki/Architectural-Overview">TS compiler architecture</a></Caption>

-The compiler does not directly use the filesystem and instead interacts with an abstraction on top of it.
-When running TypeScript in Node, the the default abstraction is just a wrapper around `fs`.
-However, in the browser we do not have access to the filesystem so we need to create these abstractions ourselves.

 To typecheck code in the browser we need the following:

 - `ts.System`
 - `ts.CompilerHost`
 - `ts.LanguageServiceHost`
-- TypeScript type files for any language features we want to use
+- Type files for any language features we want to use

 ## System